dotnet/sdk/documentation/project-docs/cli-guidelines.md

 ### Package source management

-There are two semantics of behaviors here
+There are two semantics of behaviors that we have adopted in the dotnet CLI: additive and exclusive package sources.

 #### Additive package sources